 When your shares are purchased, you likely will be subject to income tax on the difference (or spread) between the fair market value of the shares on the date of purchase and the purchase price.
 This amount likely will be regarded as employment income subject to income tax at your progressive rate.
 You also likely will be subject to social insurance contributions on the spread to the extent you have not exceeded the applicable contribution ceiling.
+For income earned during the 2015 and 2016 tax years, you also will be subject to a special solidarity surcharge.
 Due to the uncertainty of the tax treatment of shares purchased under the ESPP, you are strongly advised to seek appropriate professional advice.

-When you subsequently sell the shares that you purchased under the ESPP, any capital gain (i.e., the difference between the sale price and the fair market value of the shares at the time of purchase) will be subject to a transfer tax of 0.2% of the sale price for shares acquired before July 1, 2013.
-For shares acquired on or after July 1, 2013, any capital gain will also be subject to income tax at a rate of 20%.
+When you subsequently sell the shares that you purchased under the ESPP, any capital gain (i.e., likely the difference between the sale price and the fair market value ("acquisition cost") of the shares at the time of purchase) will be subject to tax at a flat rate.
+You will also be subject to a transfer tax on the gross sale proceeds.